Rifushigi/zta-poc/ARCHITECTURE_DEEP_DIVE.md

 ## 3. Zero Trust Principles Implementation

 ### Never Trust, Always Verify

 This principle is implemented through multiple verification layers:

 **Identity Verification**: Keycloak provides centralized identity management with support for multiple authentication methods, including OIDC, SAML, and custom authentication flows.

-**Token Validation**: Every API request must include a valid JWT token that is verified by both the API Gateway and backend services.
+**Token Validation**: Every API request must include a valid JWT token that is verified by both the Express Gateway and backend services.

 **Certificate Validation**: mTLS ensures that both client and server identities are verified through X.509 certificates.

 **Policy Evaluation**: Every access request is evaluated against current policies in OPA, which can consider user context, resource sensitivity, and risk factors.

 ### Least Privilege Access

 Access control is implemented at multiple levels:

 **Network Level**: Docker networks provide isolation between different service tiers, with on-prem-net for sensitive services and cloud-net for external-facing components.